carlyrichmond/public-speaking-journey/README.md

 Check out [RESOURCES.md]() for a full list of external resources, communities and videos that you can use to improve your public speaking skills.

-If you have taken part in a recent workshop, the worksheet and slides are available [here]().
+If you have taken part in a recent workshop, the worksheet and slides are available [in the workshop folder](./workshop/).

 ## Contact Me